jwlim94/county/README.md

 # county

-`county` is a Flutter package that provides utilities to retrieve U.S. county and state information, including the ability to extract county boundary data which can be visualized using Google Maps.
+`county` is a Flutter package that helps you retrieve U.S. county and state information, including boundaries and geographic centroids for map visualization.

 ## Features

 - Get the county name and state code from a user-provided address
 - Retrieve boundary coordinates for a given county
+- Get the geographic center (centroid) of any county
 - Works for both iOS and Android
 - No native setup required